How do I volunteer for Dragon Con Gaming? How can I run my own games as a scheduled event?

 Where is on-site Gaming Registration?
 When is it open?

 Gaming Registration is in the AmericasMart, Building 1, on the 2nd floor.
-It will be in the south side of the floor, adjacent to Board Gaming, and next to the exit that leads directly to the Westin Hotel.
-(It is called Headquarters on the "AmericasMart: Building 1 - Floor 2" map in the Dragon Con app.)
+It will be in the south side of the floor, next to the exit that leads directly to the Westin Hotel.

-CHANGED FOR 2018: Gaming Registration will open Thursday at 4 PM for badge and pre-registration pickup ONLY.
-It will be open for full service from 6 PM to 10 PM, Friday, Saturday & Sunday from 8 AM to 8 PM, and Monday from 8 AM to Noon.
+CHANGED FOR 2019: Gaming Registration will open Thursday at 4 PM for volunteer badge pickup ONLY.
+It will be open for full service from 5 PM to 9 PM, Friday, Saturday & Sunday from 8 AM to 8 PM, and Monday from 8 AM to Noon.

 What payment methods does on-site Gaming Registration accept?